EvanPl/Arduino_MPPT_Solar_Charge_Controller/README.md

 ### Capacitor Calculation
 The capacitor is chosen to keep the ripple of the output voltage Vo to an acceptable value.
 Typically, ΔVο (peak-to-peak output voltage ripple) is limited to about 5% of the nominal output voltage.
 Thus, it is true that:
 ![alt text](https://github.com/EvanPl/Arduino-MPPT-Solar-Charge-Controller/blob/master/Images/Capacitor%20Calculation.PNG)
+### MOSFET Selection
+The MOSFET selected in the design can withdstand both the maximum load current (approx. 3A) as well as the maximum voltage which is 10.75V.